 Foreign object in the skin: First aid

-You can usually safely remove a small foreign object — such as a wood splinter, thorn, fiberglass or glass — that's just under the surface of the skin:
+You can usually safely remove a small foreign object that's just under the surface of the skin.
+Examples of such an object are a wood splinter, thorn, and fragment of fiberglass.
+Follow these first-aid steps:

 • Wash your hands and clean the area well with soap and water.